Links

 Interesting writers, travellers and explorers:

-Roz Savage – who having joined one of my Peruvian expeditions is now trying to be the first woman to row across the Pacific.
-With a high tec tracker so you can follow her progress (she always did have the best gear!)
+Roz Savage – who having joined one of my Peruvian expeditions is now the first woman to have rowed across the Pacific.
+With a high tec tracker so you could follow her progress (she always did have the best gear!)
+Last seen crossing the Indian Ocean as well.

 Mike Jay – who has helped me navigate the wilder shores of Peruvian hallucinogenic substances when writing about them, and has written some excellent books on drug and other cultures.